And not looking back.

 ‘Cause it’s been damn hard work.
 Damn hard emotional work, lemme tell ya.
 But I’m determined.
 Where there’s a will there’s a way.

 So I’m owning it.
 Or rather, I’m going deeper.
 I’ve owned it my whole life.
-Thank God, I found a fantastic therapist and I’ve been “let go” from my job….. nice way of saying I was fired.
+Thank God, I found a wonderful therapist and I’ve been “let go” from my job….. nice way of saying I was fired.
 But it’s been an absolute blessing in disguise.
 I handled myself with grace and integrity; much different than I would have even 2 months ago.
 It’s given me time.
 Time that I’m using wisely and productively.
 Clearing, cleaning and organizing.
 Both in mind, body, soul and environment.

 I am becoming my own best friend.